mimiMonads/vixeny/ReadMe.md

-# Functor
+# Endofunctor

 Faster router in Deno (Working in the benchmarks)

-Functor was designed to be:
+Endofunctor  was designed to be:

 - Independent
 - Fast